-Biotechnology is the application of advances made in the biological sciences, especially involving the science of genetics and its application.
-Biotechnology has help improved food quality, quantity and processing; its application also include producing chemicals through manipulating simple cells and proteins.
-Biotechnology also has important implications in health and medicine.
-Through genetic engineering, scientists have been able to create new medicines, including interferon for cancer patients, synthetic human growth hormone and synthetic insulin, among others.
+Biotechnology is the application of advances in biological sciences, particularly genetics and its applications.
+Biotechnology has improved food quality, quantity, and processing; it is also used to produce chemicals by manipulating simple cells and proteins.
+Biotechnology has far-reaching implications in health and medicine.
+Scientists have used biotechnology to develop new medicines such as interferon for cancer patients, synthetic human growth hormone, and synthetic insulin, among others.

 Bachelor of Science (Honours) Biotechnology

 |Faculty of Science (FSc)|